MRo47/KalmanFilter/readme.md

 ### Design notes

 1. The Q matrix values should be selected as a value between 0 and 1. the values can be tuned looking at system outputs.
-The general intution for Q is, higher the values the less system will trust its prediction rather tham measurements.
-Q diagonals cannot be set to 0 as this will imply a perfect system and hence the system will no longer update itself based on measurements.
+The general intution for Q is, higher the values the less system will trust its prediction as compared to measurements.
+Q diagonals cannot be set to 0 as this will imply a perfect system giving kalman gain 0 and hence the system will no longer update itself based on measurements rather trust its predictions fully.
 2. The R matrix can be experimentally determined by taking a standard deviation of the error between sensor measurements and true values.
-This requires a true measurement to be avialble of the measured quantity other than the sensor.
+This requires a true measurement to be avialble of the measured quantity, apart from what is measured by the sensor.
 3. Multiple sensors can be fused using the kalman filter given the H and R matrices for those sensors.
 An update step can be performed when any of the sensor measurements are available.
 Hence using this design the kalman filter can run at a maximum frequency which is the frequency of the slowest sensor.
-Although observation of the state can be performed at any time by accessing the state.